00fox/Ds2vJoy/README.md

 Under central led, you'll find 3 checkboxes
 - Macro: Interrupt macros on release (even if timestamp not finished)
+  - double, Sustain off: we use release value of first source instead of 0xFF if timestamp is still in use and we have released sources
 - Pause: pause this mapping while a not condition
   - otherwise:
     - if not is a simple, and not button is pressed, the mapping is interrupted